airbnb/lottie-android/README.md

 All of these animations were created in After Effects, exported with bodymovin, and rendered natively with no additional engineering effort.

+Read more about it on our [blog post](http://airbnb.design/introducing-lottie/)

 ## Sample App

 You can build the sample app yourself or download it from the [Play Store](https://play.google.com/store/apps/details?id=com.airbnb.lottie).
 The sample app includes some built in animations but also allows you to load an animation from internal storage or from a url.